KhushiTayal/DApp-Defi/README.md

-# Loan Lending Decentralized App
+# Lending and Borrowing Decentralized App

-This project is a fusion of [Create React App](https://github.com/facebook/create-react-app) and [Hardhat](https://hardhat.org/) to create a decentralized lending application.
+This project is a fusion of [Create React App](https://github.com/facebook/create-react-app) and [Hardhat](https://hardhat.org/) to create a decentralized lending and borrowing application.

 ## Features